isomerpages/moe-chijkc/_the-kc-experience/National Digital Literacy Prog/Frequently Asked Questions.md

 **Purchase of Device**

 3 \. **How do we purchase the device through the school?**<br>
-Parents with Singpass can indicate your consent for the purchase of the device through the school at this link: [https://go.gov.sg/pdlpadmin](https://go.gov.sg/pdlpadmin)<br>
+Parents with Singpass can indicate your consent for the purchase of the device through the school at this link: [https://go.gov.sg/pdlpadmin](https://go.gov.sg/pdlpadmin) <br>
-A copy of the letter for procurement is available to parents without Singpass.
+A copy of the letter for procurement is available to parents without SingPass.
 Kindly make your request to the General Office.

 4 . **How do we check the amount of Edusave fund available in our child's/ward's (for Singapore Citizen) account?** <br>
-You can call 6260 0777 (24-hour automated hotline) to check your child's/ward's Edusave balance.
+You can call 6260 0777 (24-hours automated hotline) to check your child's/ward's Edusave balance.

 5 . **Can we use Edusave to purchase a different laptop model on our own?** <br>

-**Can we use Edusave to purchase a different laptop model on our own?**<br>
 No, Edusave funds can only be used for the chosen model facilitated by the school through MOE's bulk tender.

 6 \. **How can I apply for financial assistance for the purchase of the PLD?**<br>
 Each student will receive a personalised bill which reflects the subsidy that matches her financial situation, if applicable.
 MOE FAS and School-Based FAS students do not need to apply for subsidy.